zhousheng97/GPIN/README.md

 # GPIN
-Graph Pooling Inference Network for Text-based VQA
+The official implementation of Graph Pooling Inference Network for Text-based VQA